-Join us after the conference as we take a deeper dive into critical areas of Biotechonology
+Join us before the conference as we take a deeper dive into critical areas of Biotechonology

 Using case studies and exercises this course in facility design provides an overview of the concepts utilized in the development and renovation of sound designs for facilities that manufacture biopharmaceutical products.
 The course includes a review of facility design and regulatory issues important in the US and Europe that involve industry trends and changing regulatory policy.
 Participants will discuss current case studies on a wide array of facility topics, and complete class exercises that involve developing facility scope of work and deliverables to meet corporate economic goals and regulatory requirements.

 Mark von Stwolinski is the Vice President of Architectural Services at Clark Richardson & Biskup (CRB) Consulting Engineers.
 He has over 20 years of experience in the design and construction of biopharmaceutical facilities worldwide.
 His experience with ISPE guidance documents includes: Steering Committee member and contributing author for three ISPE Guides, Chair and contributing author for the new ISPE Baseline® Guide: Biopharmaceutical Manufacturing Facilities, issued in 2013, ISPE Course Instructor for the 2-day Sterile Product Manufacturing Training Course in North America, Member of the ISPE Guidance Document Executive Committee (GDEC) and Lead Process Architect for CRB.